wsavran/pycsep_esrl_reproducibility/README.md

 python plot_all.py
 ```

-Once completed, the figures can be found in the `figures` directory in the top-level folder and results in the `results` directory.
+Once completed, the figures can be found in the `figures` directory in the top-level directory and results in the `results` directory.
 These can be
-compared against the expected results that are found in the `expected_results` folder.
+compared against the expected results that are found in the `expected_results` directory.

 #### Generate individual figures